 just because the hardware is there and everything “seems” to be fine, doesn’t necessarily mean that is what your customers see.

 This happened to be the server where the engineers were checking in and checking out their code for a new product.
 So, while the server was up and the data was restored, the application and productivity of this Global company were not.
-The IT organization did not have a business-centric view of the situation, it was their own view of the situation.
-Hardware replaced, disk partitioned and formatted, and data recovered, from the night before.
-Had they looked at it from the business side, they may have had a whole different perspective.

 Remember, just because the hardware is there and everything “seems” to be fine, doesn’t necessarily mean that is what your customers see.